AA Help 2023

 In 2010, I went to Timmins, Ontario for treatment, and then I moved to Sault Sainte Marie, Ontario for after care.
 I was kicked out after a month, and I started living on the streets.
 The next drink was never far away.
 I was drinking every day and sleeping in the bush, or on couches.

 Then I started going to Alcoholics Anonymous (AA) meetings.
 I got an AA sponsor, I started listening, and I started doing the work addressing my addiction issues.
 One day in 2013, I had come home to celebrate with my daughter, when I received news that my AA sponsor died in a motorcycle accident – on my birthday.
 At that time, I had zero months sober, and after I hung up the phone, I drank eight beers in no time.
 The bottle was back.
 Seek an IOP Treatment if you’re struggling to deal with substance abuse.
 And those who have addiction problems may consider treatment programs at rehab centers like Sober Living Pasadena.
+They can also visit the active sober companions during their recovery period to receive guidance and support tailored to their individual needs.
+These companions play a crucial role in helping individuals navigate the challenges of sobriety, providing both accountability and encouragement along the way.

 I returned to Sault Saint Maire for a funeral, however, I did not make it to that funeral.
 I do not remember the ride back, and I woke up in a motel five days later, with no idea how I got there.
 I spent another year in the Sault before moving home to Sudbury, Ontario.